top of page

 5. The view from the Sermon on the Mount is spectacular and provided a perfect backdrop for Christ’s hearers to see as they contemplated His powerful message.

 8. Today, the Church of the Beatitudes is an octagonal building located on this site.
 It was built in 1938 for a Franciscan order of nuns.
-The eight sides of the church represent the eight beatitudes shown in Latin in the upper windows.
+The eight sides of the church represent the eight beatitudes, as shown in Latin, in the upper windows.

 Places of Interest